MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-pages-action-bar-improvements.md

 ms.custom: na
 ---

-# Overview of Pages with Action Bar Improvements
+# Pages with Action Bar Improvements

 This table provides an overview of all the pages in Business Central that contain the action bar improvements with version 21.0.